-My role evolves with the seasons.
-Here is what each season looks like for me.
+My role varies with the seasons.
+Here is a glimpse of what we do in each season.

 We also welcome groups of new Canadians into the Park.
 Watching them become more at ease with the Canadian winter is one of the most rewarding aspects of my job.
 We start by introducing them to the Park and its wide variety of recreational activities, with emphasis on the possibility of appreciating the outdoors in winter.
 We discuss the animals that live in the Park and how they adapt to the challenges of the cold, dark season.
 Then, we head out for a snowshoe hike, followed by hot chocolate in the Visitor Centre.

-In March 2017, Gatineau Park hosted its very first winter carnival.
-The goal of these two afternoons spent outdoors was to encourage new Canadians to experience the joys of winter (sliding, snowshoeing, s’mores and hockey) in the Park.
-We’re thrilled to be offering this successful program again in 2018.
+Gatineau Park hosts a winter carnival.
+These two afternoons spent outdoors was to encourage new Canadians to experience the joys of winter (sliding, snowshoeing, s’mores and hockey) in the Park.

 There are two months in the year when bringing people into the Park proves to be difficult: April and November.
 What can we do when the Park is too wet and muddy for students to enjoy?
 We bring the Park to them!
-Last April, we offered a new program to teach students about the important role that canines play in the Park.
-This was a great opportunity to dispel myths often associated with wolves and coyotes.
+In April, we offer a program to teach students about the important role that canines play in the Park.
+This is a great opportunity to dispel myths often associated with wolves and coyotes.
 We delivered the program in 23 schools, and a total of 67 classes.

 In May and June, nature interpreters offer three guided hikes tailored to the curriculum of students ranging from preschool to high school.
 On-site, hands-on, dynamic and experiential, these programs are the best way to increase interest in nature among schoolchildren.

-Also as part of Canada 150, in collaboration with Parks Canada, a “Learn to Camp” initiative was offered in Gatineau Park to a group of new Canadians who spent 24 hours at the Philippe Lake campground.
+In collaboration with Parks Canada, a “Learn to Camp” program is offered in Gatineau Park to a group of new Canadians who spend 24 hours at the Philippe Lake campground.

 Fall is a very busy and exciting time of year.
-We offer our three guided school programs, and contribute interpretive content to the Fall Rhapsody activities over the course of three weekends in October.
-This means having qualified nature interpreters on-site to offer relevant and interesting information to the diverse audiences that come to the Park to see the fall colours.
+We offer our three guided school programs, and contribute interpretive content to the Fall Rhapsody activities.
+This means having qualified nature interpreters on-site to share relevant and interesting information with the diverse audiences who come to the Park to see the fall colours.

 In November, things quiet down, and we head back into the classroom to discuss how we humans can better understand and respect the needs of animals while benefiting from the Park’s many recreational activities.